-- Create, test, modify and delete your own recipes.
+- Create, test, modify and delete your own recipes

-Please note: When testing your recipes only the recipe/workflow is in test mode, meaning that the related API calls are made for real and, as a consequence, the create, update or delete action that is invoked by that action will actually affect the resource on Docebo or the 3rd party platform.
+Warning: When testing your recipes only the recipe/workflow is in test mode, meaning that the related API calls are made for real and, as a consequence, the create, update or delete action that is invoked by that action will actually affect the resource on Docebo or the 3rd party platform.

 - Connectors are a basic requirement for each system you wish to integrate with the Docebo platform, they provide the connection upon which recipes are built.
 Find out more about Connectors in the Workato Knowledge Base (opens in a new tab).

-Please Note: the Docebo Learn connection (named docebo_connector_connection_internal) must not be moved, renamed or deleted - it must be left as is.
+docebo_connector_connection_internalmust not be moved, renamed or deleted - it must be left as is.
 Deleting this connection will require you to contact support in order to restore the functionality.